#1 of 23 Places to Visit in Karwar

 Karwar beach is an ideal place for swimming because there are no sudden depths in the water.
-The soft sand here makes it ideal for sun bathing.
-It is quite pleasant to sit on the beach in the evening breeze and spend time while it becomes .....
+The soft sand here makes it ideal for sunbathing.
+It .....

-At a distance of 8 km from Karwar Bus Stand and 5 km from Majali Beach village, Devbagh is a beautiful beach located nearer to Karnataka-Goa border on the northern side of Kali River.
-This is a private beach and is an ideal place for the beach lovers.
+At a distance of 8 km from Karwar Bus Stand and 5 km from Majali Beach village, Devbagh is a beautiful beach located nearer to the Karnataka-Goa border on the northern side of the Kali River.
+This is a private beachthat can be visited along with Goa Tour Packages.

-Devbagh Beach is not only famous for the cool breeze and the golden sands, but is also famous for the water .....
+Devbagh Beach is not only famous for the .....

-Tilmati Beach is one of the most beautiful beaches of Karnataka and one of the top places to visit in Karwar.
-At this little beach one can find coarse black sand of basaltic rock making the beach black in color.
+Tilmati Beach is one of the most beautiful beaches in Karnataka and among the must include places in Karwar Tour Packages.
+At this little beach, one can find coarse black sand of basaltic rock making the beach black in color.
 Tilmati literally translates to sesame sand or the sand that looks like sesame.
 This stretch of black sand, spread over 200 m, is said to be formed when the waves hit the basaltic rocks that are concentrated in this area.
 It is also believed that the Arabian Sea dumps the fine black sand brought by River Kali to this place.
-Majali Beach and Polem Beach that are adjacent to this beach have normal white sand.

 At a distance of 10 km from Karwar Bus Stand, Majali Beach is located at Majali Village, which is a small coastal town lies on the northern tip of coastal Karnataka and just a few kilometers South of Goa.
 This 4.5 km long beach is situated towards north of Devbagh beach.
 Indulging in activities at Majali Beach is one of the top things to do in Karwar.